rohityadav-sas/IOE-IOM-Notice-Alert-Bot/README.md

 ## IOE-IOM Notice Alert Bot

-**IOE-IOM Notice Alert Bot** is a Node.js Telegram bot that retrieves examination result notifications from the Institute of Engineering's (IOE) and Institute of Medicine’s (IOM) website and delivers them directly to your Telegram account when new notices are available.
+**IOE-IOM Notice Alert Bot** is a Node.js Telegram bot that scrapes and retrieves examination and official notices from the Institute of Engineering's (IOE) and Institute of Medicine’s (IOM) websites, and delivers them directly to your Telegram account when new notices are available.

 ## Table of Contents